Skip to Content

 influenza A and B viruses.
 These medicines may also reduce the length of the

-illness if they are given no more than 48 hours after the first symptoms.
+illness if they are given as soon as possible after the first symptoms.

 During a flu outbreak, these medicines may be given at the same time as a flu